Arji90/portfolio_python_habits_tracking_app/README.md

 ```bash
 python -m pytest
 ```
-if pytest does not have an alias yet.
+if pytest does not have an alias yet

 ### Using habits_handler separately
-import the habits_handler and initialize it with the class Habits().
+import the habits_handler and initialize it with the class Habits()

-before handling any habits, a user-id has to be given by calling select_user().
+before handling any habits, a user-id has to be given by calling select_user()

+## Use-guide for habits_terminal_interface.py
+### create a user
+If you haven't started the app yet or haven't executed habits_test_db_entries.py you are asked to create a user

+Just add the name of the user to create it

+If you already have a user, you can create a new user on app-start by typing 'create' when asked to select a user

+Alternatively, if you have selected a user, and you are in the main-menu, select the user-menu (1), then select 'create a new user' (1) to create a new user

+### create a habit
+You need a user to create a habit

+once you are in the main-menu, select the habits-menu (2) and select 'create a new habit' (1)

+you are asked to enter a title (note: entering nothing, 'back' or 'exit' will lead to a warning and the request to enter a valid title)

+after entering the title, you are asked to select the periodicity (1/2)

+and lastly you can add an optional description for the habit to enter details, this can be left empty

+### marking (checking) a habit as donne
+You need a user and at least one habit

+once you are in the main-menu, select the habits-menu (2) and select 'mark your habit as done' (4)

+here you can select the habit you want to 'check'

+### getting details about a habit
+You need a user and at least one habit

+once you are in the main-menu, select the habits-menu (2) and select 'display the details of your habits' (5)

+here you can select the habit you want to see the details of

 ## Features
 ### habits_terminal_interface.py (ui)